 Laying The Groundwork

-There are many different options for building an investor list, from networking and building relationships to attending venture capital seminars.
+There are many different options for building an investor lead list, from networking and building relationships to attending venture capital seminars.
 The best method depends on the needs of the business and the level of growth the company currently resides at.

 Before the eager entrepreneur rushes into the field to build a winning list of investors, there are a few steps to take which can promote confidence in potential investors.

 This need not be a fancy office in a high-status building or a store front in a well-to-do neighborhood.
 It could be as simple as a home office or a public space.
 Wherever you do your work, it’s important that your work space is organized.
 A potential investor is investing in you as well as your company.

 Know Your Investors’ Preferences

 Find investor leads who have previously invested in your industry, and then demonstrate your knowledge and due diligence when contacting a possible investor.
 This should make it easier for you to inspire confidence on the part of your investors.